National Institutes of Health

 - The primary NIH organization for research on Atherosclerosis is the National Heart, Lung, and Blood Institute

 Atherosclerosis usually doesn't cause symptoms until it severely narrows or totally blocks an artery.
-Many people don't know they have the disease until they have a medical emergency.
+Many people don't know they have it until they have a medical emergency.

-A physical examination, imaging and other diagnostic tests can tell if you have it.
-Treatments include medicines, and medical procedures or surgery.
+A physical exam, imaging, and other diagnostic tests can tell if you have it.
+Medicines can slow the progress of plaque buildup.
+Your doctor may also recommend procedures such as angioplasty to open the arteries, or surgery on the coronary or carotid arteries.
 Lifestyle changes can also help.
 These include following a healthy diet, getting regular exercise, maintaining a healthy weight, quitting smoking, and managing stress.

 NIH: National Heart, Lung, and Blood Institute